truonghm/dtl/report/report.md

 ```

 This script automatically drop all own tables from the database (and create the database if not exists), use the schemas define in `src.database.models` and insert data from cache.

+# Discussion

+Due to time constraint, the crawler is still lacking in some of the following aspects:

+- __There are some potentially useful data that has not yet been crawled__, such as the dates of birth of actors, directors and writers.
+This can be used to calculate the age at which that person was involved with a particular movie.
+Some other information includes:
+    - Awards (winners and nominations),
+    - More pages in the filmography search results,
+    - Agencies and production companies related to a movie.

+- __The crawler does not insert to database immediately after finishing crawling data__.
+I separate these two processes for ease of testing.